defeat003/openmc/docs/source/methods/geometry.rst

     f(\phi) = \frac{1}{2\pi}.

-Each of these density functions can be sampled by analytical inversion of the cumulative distribution distribution, resulting in the following sampling
+Each of these density functions can be sampled by analytical inversion of the cumulative distribution, resulting in the following sampling
 scheme:

 .. math::